 PraShant Daga

 at Ilkal is yet another dealer in Khunn fabric.
-A person true to his profession, he has complete clarity in mind, guiding the customer to an educated decision.
+A person true to his profession, he has complete clarity in mind, guiding the customer to an educated decision.#Market loss

 Just as the other hand-woven fabric in the country lost markets, Khunn also faced challenges of escalating production cost and a shortfall in demand.
 Many set up power looms to increase production and cut cost by using less labor and turning to cheaper yarns like viscose and polyester.